buddly27/nomenclator-nuke/doc/environment_variables.rst

 Environment variables directly defined or referenced by this package.

+.. envvar:: NOMENCLATOR_CONFIG_PATH

+    Environment variable used to set where the :file:`nomenclator.toml` configuration file will be saved and fetched.
+The default path is the personal :file:`~/.nuke` folder.

 .. envvar:: NUKE_PATH

     Environment variable used to locate starter scripts for :term:`Nuke`.